• Welcome!

 So, as adults we are Inspired by all the great Celtic and other monastic founders, in particular those who founded Iona and Lindisfarne, such reformers as Benedict and Francis, to seek to witness to the world in a Monasticism that reflects today's spiritual needs and concerns.

-We seek to balance prayer with ministering to all in need in the deserts of our cities and towns, as witnesses to the message of the dream of God for humanity as opened through the witness and message of Jesus of Nazareth.
-We do this through the practice of a compassionate presence.
+We seek to balance mindfulness with caring towards all in need in the deserts of our cities and towns, as witnesses to and through the practice of a compassionate presence.

 So why are we endeavouring to connect in this way?